 They also have a lengthy list of exclusions on their website.
 SafetyNet ensures that the specific policy you sign up for includes a full list of exclusions and defines what is and what is not covered by this type of insurance.

-When you sign up for SafetyNet, you sign up for an annual policy and make monthly payments to SafetyNet from $4.50 to $60 per month depending on your coverage and the state you live in.
+Customers who currently own a policy with SafetyNet make monthly payments from $4.50 to $60 per month depending on their coverage and the state they reside in.

 Taxability of Unemployment Insurance

 Unlike disability claims, SafetyNet issues a 1099 to unemployment claimants.
 This means that the income through this policy is indeed taxable.

 The fact that both of these companies are no longer taking new clients tells you the market condition of job loss insurance.